 2. Prick the sweet potatoes in several places with a fork and bake on a baking sheet until very soft, about 45 minutes to 1 hour.
 Remove them from the oven and lower the temperature to 350° F.

-3. While the sweet potatoes are baking, prepare the crumble: place the flour, sugar, coconut and salt in the food processor and blend.
+3. While the sweet potatoes are baking, prepare the crumble: place the flour, honey, coconut and salt in the food processor and blend.
 Add the butter, and pulse until the mixture resembles coarse crumbs.
 Whisk together the yolks and ice water in a small bowl; add to the flour mixture and pulse until the mixture just comes together.
 Transfer to a bowl and rinse the food processor.

 4. When the sweet potatoes are cool enough to handle, cut them in halves and scoop the flesh into the bowl of the food processor.